SmogDr/edar_coursebook/docs/05-univar_eda.md

 1. List which plot types discussed in this chapter are *enumerative* vs. *summary*.

 2. Practice creating histogram, CDF, time-series, and ACF; extract relevant features from each.
+Use ozone dataset.

 5. Visualize data from a bi-modal distribution (hist, cum dist).
 Talk about why `mean` is not a good representation of the central tendency.